Saatvik-Lochan/GestureLogger/README.md

 > A geture must be marked as `complete` to be included in an
 > [export](#exporting-the-dataset)

+## Known Bugs
+- **Bug:** Experiencing extreme lag and stuttering when using the [gesture annotator](#gesture_annotator)
+  - **Fix:** Your gesture capture likely has large gaps between frames, due to a bad recording of the data.
+The best option is to discard that gesture.
+- **Bug:** A project can not be created since one with that name already, exists even though the previous creation had supposedly failed.
+  - **Fix:** Find the location of the project folders and delete them (these is not the project file, though that also must be deleted).
+You can find its location by opening another project and going to **Admin > DataFolder**

 ## Extension
 To add functionality, you must have access to [MATLAB AppDesigner](https://uk.mathworks.com/products/matlab/app-designer.html).
 Then